Education Center - Protecting Florida's Springs

-Much has been done to date; however, there is more work to be done for springs restoration and long-term protection.
-All of the Outstanding Florida Springs – historic first-magnitude springs as well as De Leon, Peacock, Poe, Rock, Wekiwa and Gemini – that are impaired lie within areas covered by a Basin Management Action Plan (BMAP).
+A lot of progress has been made, however there is more work to be done for springs restoration and long-term protection.
+All of the Outstanding Florida Springs – historic first-magnitude springs as well as De Leon, Peacock, Poe, Rock, Wekiwa and Gemini – that are impaired lie within areas covered by a basin management action plan (BMAP).

 Protecting Florida's Springs